secworks/aes/README.md

 expansion and the core can thus not do key update in parallel with block processing.

-The encipher and decipher block processing are separated and basically self contained given access to a set of round keys and a block.
+The encipher and decipher block processing datapathc are separated and basically self contained given access to a set of round keys and a block.
 This makes it possible to hard wire either encipher or decipher and allow the build tools to optimize away the other functionality which will reduce the size to about 50%.
 For cipher modes such as CTR, GCM decryption in the AES core will never be used and thus the decipher block processing can be removed.

 ## Status ##

+***(2014-11-26)***

+Encryption and decryption now passes all NIST test cases on block level as well as core level.
+The Python model can do encryption but not decryption.
+The Python model contains separate tests for key generation, mixcolumns and inverse mixcolumns.

 ***(2014-08-07)***